MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/screens/use-screens.md

 ## Tree view

-View the screens in your card and the elements you've added to them using the card designer tree view.
+View the screens in your card and the controls you've added to them using the card designer tree view.

    :::image type="content" source="../../media/make-a-card/cards-tree-view.png" alt-text="Screenshot of the tree view in the card designer, showing a card named HelloWorldCard with two screens.":::